 - Spectrum Migrant Resource Centre

 Asylum seekers who are not on Commonwealth SRSS and who have no capacity to pay

-Asylum seekers living in Victoria who are not supported by the Commonwealth SRSS and who have no capacity to pay, have free access to ambulance services for emergency transport if their case is approved by the appropriate agency.
+Verified asylum seekers living in Victoria who are not supported by the Commonwealth SRSS and who have no capacity to pay, have access to free emergency ambulance transport if their case is approved by the appropriate agency.

 - Asylum Seeker Resource Centre

 - Ballarat Community Health Service Refugee Health Program

 - Cabrini Asylum Seeker and Refugee Health Hub

 - Cohealth Refugee Health Program